bilalrajput09/My-Portfolio/README.md

 # 📖 [Set-up-mobile-first-portfolio] <a name="about-project"></a>

-**[Set-up-mobile-first-portfolio]** is a project in which we use our knowledge about html and css also the knowledge about linters.
+**[Set-up-mobile-first-portfolio]** is a project in which we use our knowledge about html and css and we will add linters to make sure the code is clean.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 I used VS code to create the project and files needed plus used Git and GitHub to complete the tasks.
-I used templates as well.
+I used templates as well as flexbox for layout.

 ### Key Features <a name="key-features"></a>